 Quickbooks – If you have a registered business, this is the best app for money management.
 Quickbooks has a great interface, and makes it super easy to organise your personal/business spending.

 Dropbox – Great for storing media (photos, videos, documents, etc).
 Use the 2GB of free space first before paying for a subscription.

 WordPress.org – If you are building a website, this is the ONLY option we recommend (aka – no Wix, no Squarespace).
 WordPress sets you up for success by making your website SEO-friendly, and by giving you access to their arsenal of plugins.

 NameCheap – Another solid alternative for finding affordable domains.

 Bluehost – If you are starting your first website and are on a budget, Bluehost is the obvious choice.
 Bluehost provides 24/7 customer service and offer great value hosting services.
 We have started many of our projects on Bluehost.
 Check out 7 Simple Steps to Starting your First Site.

-Theme Forest - If you are on a tight budget and want to minimize the learning curve, there are tons of affordable themes on Theme Forest.
+Theme Forest – If you are on a tight budget and want to minimise the learning curve, there are tons of affordable themes on Theme Forest.
 While some of these themes are fairly basic, they are simple and ready to use out of the box.
 The Broke Backpacker is built on Simplemag theme (which you can find on Theme Forest) with a load of customisation.